Teodoro Obiang Nguema Mbasogo: Economy

-The economy of this small nation continued to struggle under President Obiang, with the country depending mostly on foreign aid to pay its bills.
+The economy of this small nation continued to struggle under President Obiang, with the country depending mostly on foreign aid in order to subsist.
 This changed in 1995 when ExxonMobil discovered oil in the country.
 Massive offshore discoveries over the past decade have boosted oil to about 380,000 barrels per day, ranking Equatorial Guinea behind only Nigeria and Angola among Sub-Saharan African producers.

 As expected, income from petroleum led to a boom and the country experienced rapid economic growth.
-According to UNESCO, the country has the highest adult literacy rate in sub-Saharan Africa, with an average of 95 per cent.
+According to UNESCO, the country has one the highest adult literacy rates in sub-Saharan Africa, with an average of 95 per cent.
 It also has the highest per capita income in Africa.
-More than three-quarters of the population live below the poverty line, according to data from the World bank.
+Despite this, more than three-quarters of the population live below the poverty line, according to data from the World bank.
 This wealth is distributed extremely unevenly and most of it is concentrated in the hands of the ruling family.

-President Obiang has a net worth of $600 million, according to Forbes, meaning he is easily one of the world’s richest heads of state, while the country's HDI ranks 145th out of 191.
-The vast majority of the oil revenue of Equatorial Guinea has been siphoned under the guise of funding large infrastructure projects executed by contractors with ties to President Obiang’s inner circle.
+President Obiang has a net worth of $600 million, according to Forbes, meaning he is easily one of the world's richest heads of state, while the country's HDI ranks 145th out of 191.
+The vast majority of the oil revenue of Equatorial Guinea has been siphoned under the guise of funding large infrastructure projects executed by contractors with ties to President Obiang's inner circle.
 Education and health receive an average of 2–3 per cent of the budget, while extraction has already been declining since 2012 and oil reserves are estimated to dry out by 2035.

 New capital city

-In 2012 Obiang ordered the construction of a new planned city, Ciudad de la Paz.
-The location was chosen for its easy access and milder climate.
+In 2012, Obiang ordered the construction of a new planned city, Ciudad de la Paz, previously known as Oyala, replacing Malabo as the country's capital city.
+The location was chosen for its easy access and milder climate and national security purposes, as the 2004 Equatorial Guinea coup attempt raised paranoia about maritime access to the capital.
 It is notably on the mainland, in contrast to Malabo, which is on the island of Bioko.
 It was designed by the Portuguese Studio for Architecture and Urbanism FAT – Future Architecture Thinking.
-It is projected to have around 200,000 inhabitants, a new Parliament building, a number of presidential villas and an area of 8150 hectares.
-The construction of this new capital has been criticised by the political opposition to Obiang, the driving force behind the initiative.
-The Government of Equatorial Guinea began to move to the city in early 2017.
+It is projected to have around 200,000 inhabitants, a new Parliament building, a number of presidential villas and an area of 81.5 km².
+Additionally, the Afro-American University of Central Africa is located there.
+The construction of this new capital has been criticized by the political opposition to Obiang, the driving force behind the initiative.
+The government of Equatorial Guinea began to move to the city in early 2017.

-Funding is provided through AICEP Portugal Global.
-The plans come from a Portuguese architectural office.
-The construction work will be supported by China, Poland, Brazil and North Korea.
-Construction faces delays such as, according to unconfirmed reports, President Obiang ordered a building to be moved because he did not like the view.
-Additionally, all materials are imported.
+AICEP Portugal Global funded the construction of the city and plans came from a Portuguese architectural office.
+The construction work was supported by China, Poland, Brazil and North Korea.
+Construction faced delays such as, according to unconfirmed reports, Obiang ordering a building to be moved because he did not like the view.
+Additionally, all materials were imported.

+On 2 January 2026, Obiang signed an order declaring Ciudad de la Paz as the formal capital city.